ZinTrust/zintrust/docs/microservices.md

 ## Monitoring

 Use the `zin debug` command to see a real-time dashboard of all running services, their health, and resource consumption.

+## Docker Integration

+Zintrust automatically generates Dockerfiles and Docker Compose configurations for your microservices.
+See the [Docker Integration Guide](microservices-docker.md) for more details.